MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ## Requirements

--   A Microsoft Azure subscription with the sufficient number of available DSv2 and Dsv3 vCPUs (four Standard_DS1_v2 VM with 1 vCPU and six Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones
+-   A Microsoft Azure subscription with the sufficient number of available Dsv3 vCPUs (four Standard_D2s_v3 VM with 2 vCPU and six Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones

 -   A lab computer with an Azure Cloud Shell-compatible web browser and access to Azure